Garlic is a cool-weather perennial plant commonly planted in the cool of autumn or in early spring.

 Diseases.
 Botrytis and white rot can attack garlic; control botrytis and other molds with a commercial fungicide that contains baking soda.

 Garlic Harvest.
-Garlic is ready for harvest when the tops have begun to yellow and are partially dry and bend to the ground or about 2 to 3 weeks after lodging (see above).
+Garlic is ready for harvest when the tops have begun to yellow and are partially dry.
 Take up bulbs with a spade or spading fork or when they pull up easily from the stem.

 Curing Garlic.
 Remove clinging soil and allow head to cure or dry for 3 to 4 weeks.
 Protect heads from sunburn or rainfall and allow for good air circulation during curing.
 Outer skins will turn papery.
 Discard cloves that have blue-green spots or mold.
 Curing is complete with the skins are dry and the necks are tight.